JuliaDynamics/CriticalTransitions.jl/docs/src/quickstart.md

 ## Basic usage
 The general workflow of `CriticalTransitions` essentially follows two steps:

-1. Define your system (see [Define a CoupledSDE](@ref))
+1. Define your system (see [Define a CoupledSDEs system](@ref))
 2. Investigate the system by calling methods (see [Methods](@ref))

-!!! info "Extension to RateSystem and TippingSystem"
+!!! info "New system type: RateSystem"
-    We are currently working on extending the types of dynamical systems that can be studied with CriticalTransitions.jl.
-Particularly, we are planning to introduce the overarching structure `TippingSystem`, which has two subtypes: `CoupledSDEs` (as it already exists) and `RateSystem`, a new dynamical system type in which the system parameters may evolve in time.
+    We are planning to introduce the the struct `RateSystem` along `CoupledSDEs`.
+In a `RateSystem`, the time dependence of parameters can conveniently be specified, laying the foundation for a toolbox to study rate-induced tipping, or R-tipping.

 ## Methods